kgnandanwar/Pyrender/README.md

 Both Google Colab and python files contains the minor modifications to make the files executable.

-run `main.py` file for 3d visualization in pyrender.Viewer, which is not available in Google Colab.
+run `main.py` file for 3d visualization in pyrender.Viewer(), which is not available in Google Colab.

 Modify the following lines as per requirements: